garrza/no-ads-radio/README.md

 1. Set up your Spotify Developer account and obtain API credentials.
 2. Configure the bot with your Spotify API credentials and the URL of the radio station.
-3. Deploy the bot to Google Cloud Functions.
 4. Set up a scheduled HTTP call to trigger the bot every 60 minutes.

 ## Configuration